Atrovent

 It works by blocking muscarinic receptors found in the soft muscles which surround the airways.
 This helps the muscles to relax, allowing the airways to open.

-When taken, it prevents the muscles from tightening around the airways, providing relief and opening the airways to ease breathing.
+When taken, it prevents the muscles from tightening around the airways, providing relief and allowing the airways to open, thereby easing breathing.

 How to take Atrovent?

 Always follow the dose prescribed by your doctor when using Atrovent.
-For adults, this is usually 1 or 2 puffs, taken three or four times daily.
+For adults, this is typically 1 or 2 puffs, taken three or four times a day.

 You should make sure you know how to use the inhaler correctly to obtain the maximum benefit from Atrovent.